-The presence of hemoglobin in the urine is positive when, after a chemical test with a reagent strip, signs, dashes or crosses appear on the strip, and negative when there are no changes.
+The presence of hemoglobin in the urine is positive when, after a chemical test with a reagent strip, signs, dashes or crosses appear on the strip.
+It is negative when there are no changes.

-Generally, the more dashes or crosses present on the strip, the greater the amount of blood in the urine.
-However, it’s always important to read the instructions on the reagent strip packaging, as the analysis of the results depends on the reagent strip laboratory.
+Generally, the more dashes or crosses, or the darker the test color on the strip, the greater the amount of blood in the urine.
+However, it’s always important to read the instructions on the reagent strip packaging, as the analysis of the results depends on the reagent strip manufacturer.

-In addition to the strip test, you can also do a microscopic examination, through a sedimentoscopy, which detects the amount of blood present.
+In addition to a test strip, you can also do a microscopic examination, through a sedimentoscopy.
+This test analyzes a urine sample through a microscope and detects the amount of blood present.
 In this case, less than 3 to 5 red blood cells per field or less than 10,000 cells per ml is considered normal.